 2. 101 Dog Tricks: Step by Step Activities to Engage, Challenge, and Bond with Your Dog

 It’s not uncommon to prefer a paper print version for a great dog training resource.
 Some owners love stocking up on go-to books they can grab at a moment’s notice.
 The 101 Dog Tricks book by Kyra Sundance is an international bestseller with over a half-million copies sold worldwide.
-This book features step-by-step instructions with easy to follow photos.
-What’s great about this book is that each trick is rated with a difficulty rating and prerequisites to help get you started.
+Essentially, this book features step-by-step instructions with easy to follow photos.
+What’s great about this book is that each trick has a difficulty rating and prerequisites to help get you started.
 Plus, the book covers common problems you may have and how to build on each new skill.

 Furthermore, tricks range from simple ones like sit, shake, fetch, and roll over, to harder tricks such as tidying up their toy box and getting a soda from the fridge.
 The book is organized by different themes to make it easier to find the trick.
 Some of these themes include: